Prince Hall: Revolutionary War

-Hall encouraged enslaved and freed blacks to serve in the American colonial military.
-He believed that if blacks were involved in the founding of the new nation, it would aid in the attainment of freedom for all blacks.
-Hall proposed that the Massachusetts Committee of Safety allow blacks to join the military.
-He and fellow supporters petition compared the Intolerable Acts with the enslavement of blacks.
+Hall encouraged enslaved and freed Blacks to serve in the American colonial military.
+He believed that if Blacks were involved in founding the new nation, it would aid in attaining freedom for all Blacks.
+Hall proposed that the Massachusetts Committee of Safety allow Blacks to join the military.
+He and fellow supporters petition compared the Intolerable Acts with the enslavement of Blacks.
 Their proposal was declined.

-England issued a proclamation that guaranteed freedom to blacks who enlisted in the British army.
-Once the British Army filled its ranks with black troops, the Continental Army reversed its decision and allowed blacks into the military.
+England issued a proclamation that guaranteed freedom to Blacks who enlisted in the British Army.
+Once the British Army filled its ranks with Black troops, the Continental Army reversed its decision and allowed Blacks into the military.
 It is believed, but not certain, that Hall was one of the six "Prince Halls" from Massachusetts to serve during the war.

 Having served during the Revolutionary War, many African Americans expected, but did not receive, racial equality when the war ended.
-With the intention of improving the lives of fellow African Americans, Prince Hall collaborated with others to propose legislation for equal rights.
-He also hosted community events, such as educational forums and theatre events to improve the lives of black people.
+Intending to improve the lives of fellow African Americans, Hall collaborated with others to propose legislation for equal rights.
+He also hosted community events, such as educational forums and theatre events, to improve the lives of Black people.

-Freemason
+Freemasonry

-Brother Prince Hall was interested in the Masonic fraternity because Freemasonry was founded upon ideals of liberty, equality, and peace.
-Prior to the American Revolutionary War, Prince Hall and fourteen other free black men petitioned for admittance to the all white Boston St. John's Lodge.
+Hall was interested in the Masonic fraternity because Freemasonry was founded on liberty, equality, and peaceful ideals.
+Before the American Revolutionary War, Hall and fourteen other free Black men petitioned for admittance to the all-white Boston St. John's Lodge.
 They were turned down.
 Having been rejected by colonial Freemasonry, Hall and 15 others sought and were initiated into Masonry by members of Lodge No. 441 of the Grand Lodge of Ireland on March 6, 1775.
 The Lodge was attached to the British forces stationed in Boston.
-Hall and other freedmen founded African Lodge No. 1 and he was named Grand Master.
+Hall and other freedmen founded African Lodge No. 1, and he was named Grand Master.

-The black Masons had limited power; they could meet as a lodge, take part in the Masonic procession on St. John's Day, and bury their dead with Masonic rites but could not confer Masonic degrees or perform any other essential functions of a fully operating Lodge.
+The black Masons had limited power; they could meet as a lodge, participate in the Masonic procession on St. John's Day, and bury their dead with Masonic rites but could not confer Masonic degrees or perform any other essential functions of a fully operating Lodge.
 Unable to create a charter, they applied to the Grand Lodge of England.
-The grand master of the Mother Grand Lodge of England, H. R. H. The Duke of Cumberland, issued a charter for the African Lodge No. 1 later renamed African Lodge No. 459 September 29, 1784.
+The grand master of the Mother Grand Lodge of England, H. R. H. The Duke of Cumberland, issued a charter for the African Lodge No. 1, later renamed African Lodge No. 459 September 29, 1784.
 The lodge was the country's first African Masonic lodge.
-On March 22, 1797, Prince Hall organized a lodge in Philadelphia, called African Lodge #459, under Prince Hall's Charter.
+On March 22, 1797, Hall organized a lodge in Philadelphia, called African Lodge #459, under what was known as Prince Hall's Charter.
 They later received their own charter.
-On June 25, 1797, he organized African Lodge (later known as Hiram Lodge #3) at Providence, Rhode Island.
+On June 25, 1797, he organized the African Lodge (later known as Hiram Lodge #3) at Providence, Rhode Island.

-Author and historian James Sidbury said Prince Hall and those who joined him to found Boston's African Masonic Lodge built a fundamentally new "African" movement on a preexisting institutional foundation.
-Within that movement they asserted emotional, mythical, and genealogical links to the continent of Africa and its peoples.